What are Facebook ads?

 Don’t make it hard for yourself, just name it something really simple so you’ll remember what the ad is about.
 You’re the only person that sees these anyway, so just make sure it makes sense to you.

-A big mistake I see when I go through client’s ad accounts when I’m consulting are these ads with crazy names with a very complex structure about them.
+A problem I see when I go through client’s ad accounts when I’m consulting are these ads with crazy names with a very complex structure about them.

-Which would be great if you’re running dozens and dozens of campaigns.
+It's great if you’re running dozens and dozens of Facebook campaigns.

-But it’s just stupid when you only have 1 – 6 ads, which you can see all at a glance on your Ad Manager page.
+But it’s just too much work if you're starting out and only have 1 – 6 Facebook ads, which you can see all at a glance on your Ad Manager page.

 Now, choosing your budget and schedule is entirely up to you and your goals.